If you want to setup one you can use a WebSonar Library.

 This last issue made us think about incorporating HTC as a non-profit, allowing us to do crowdfunding and have compensation for certain tasks.
 But we never made a decision about that.
 The bottom line is that if there is no solution to ‘the engagement problem’ without funding, i.e. we find the success formula for the HTC, then there is no business case for incorporation.

 We are still the community of the Center for Humane Technology, and not a fully independent entity.
-The two community admins, @micheleminno and me, see merit in realigning with CHT to communicate that positioning more clearly, and to forge closer cooperations between Center and community.
+The community admins see merit in realigning with CHT to communicate that positioning more clearly, and to forge closer cooperations between Center and community.
 To discuss that we will contact @davidgljay when he returns from his vacation.